khoiruladib27/khoiruladib27/README.md

 - 💡 &nbsp; Exploring new technologies and creating innovative software solutions.

-- 🎓 &nbsp; Pursuing a degree in Information Technology at UIN Walisongo Semarang.
+- 🎓 &nbsp; Pursuing a Master degree at Diponegoro University

 - 🌱 &nbsp; Currently focused on Machine Learning and Data Science.